Robertboy18/Personal-Website/_layouts/home.md

 <br>
 <br>
 <p style="text-align:justify; hyphens: auto;" hspace="30">
 I am an incoming Ph.D. student in Mathematics and Computer Science at Caltech under Professor <a href = "http://tensorlab.cms.caltech.edu/users/anima/">Animashree Anandkumar (Nvidia)</a>.
 I am a research intern at Caltech in the Theoretical Computing Science <a href="https://www.cms.caltech.edu/research/theoretical-computer-science">(TCS)</a> group.
 I graduated from the University of Alberta with a degree in Honors Applied Mathematics and Computer Science.
-My research interests include theoretical aspects of Machine Learning and Reinforcement Learning specifically in Computational Learning Theory, Neural Operators, Optimization Theory and Foundations of Deep Learning. <a href="https://www.robertj1.com/assets/pdf/ICLREDCDE.pdf" target="_blank">PDF.</a>
+My research interests include theoretical aspects of Machine Learning and Reinforcement Learning specifically in Computational Learning Theory, Neural Operators, Optimization Theory and Foundations of Deep Learning.

 </p>
 <p style="text-align: justify; hyphens: auto;">